 All of the plants and flowers in this garden are mentioned in the works of Shakespeare.
 There are also plaques with quotes scattered throughout.

 22. SKATER’S CIRCLE

-Bring your skates and show your moves as DJs blast music most every weekend.
-Makes me wish I still had my roller blades.
+Bring your skates and show your moves as DJs blast music almost every weekend.
+Makes me wish I still had my rollerblades.

 23. SWEDISH COTTAGE MARIONETTE THEATRE

 The oldest continuously operating marionette theatre makes its home in the beautiful Swedish Pavilion that was brought to New York in 1877.

 This used to be New York’s National Guard supply depot.
 Since the park opened, it was the home of the first Museum of Natural History, a zoo, and a police precinct.
 It is now the headquarters to the Department of Parks and Rec and the Central Park Zoo.

 25. THE BLOCKHOUSE

 This is the oldest known building in Central Park and was initially built as a fortress during the War of 1812.
 It doesn’t seem like it gets many visitors and can feel a bit sketchy at times.